Hierarchy Cookbook

 How do I access internal fields of an instance?

-You can mark internal members of a class or trait marked with @instantiable
+You can mark internal members of a Module class or trait marked with @instantiable

 with the @public